tisem-digital-marketing/2022-smwa/docs/index.md

 This course introduces students to recent developments in the online marketing landscape - with an emphasis on social media and user generated content (UGC).

-!!! danger "Course content is archived from the 2022 course."
+!!! danger "Course content is archived from the 2022 edition."

 <!-- !!! bug "Site Under Development"